 Creatine supplements are available in a variety of forms, flavors, and dosages.

-When picking the right product for you, be sure to check the ingredient label and dosage carefully.
+When searching for the right product for you, be sure to check the ingredient label and dosage carefully.

-Ideally, you should also purchase products that have undergone third-party testing or provide a CoA available upon request.
+Ideally, you should purchase products that have undergone third-party testing or have a COA available upon request.